Chipotle Chicken Recipe (Copycat)

 - 5 pounds boneless, skinless chicken, trimmed

-- Split open each softened ancho chile and rinse the inside to the stem and all seeds (wearing gloves is recommended).
+- Split open each softened ancho chile and rinse the inside to remove the stem and all seeds (wearing gloves is recommended).
 Place in the bowl of a food processor or blender.

 - Strain adobo sauce into a small bowl, pressing down on the peppers to extract as much liquid as possible (you should have at least ¼ cup).
 For an especially spicy dish, add chipotle pepper seeds to taste.
 Add strained liquid to the food processor.
 Discard chipotle peppers or reserve for another use.

-- Add red onion, garlic, cumin, oregano, 2 T. salt, and 2 tsp. pepper to the food processor.
+- Add red onion, garlic, cumin, oregano, 2 Tablespoons salt, and 2 teaspoons pepper to the food processor.
 Pulse several times until a coarse paste develops.

 - With the motor running, pour ¼ cup canola oil through the feeding tube and continue to process until smooth.
 You should have two cups of marinade.
 Reserve one cup for immediate use and freeze the remaining for future use.

 - Meanwhile, place half the chicken in a large freezer-safe plastic bag.
 Spoon in half the marinade, close the bag, and mash around to distribute.
 Add in remaining chicken, remaining ½ cup marinade, and repeat the mashing until all chicken is evenly coated.
 Place the plastic bag in a dish and refrigerate at least 8 hours or overnight.

 - To cook on a grill, indoor grill pan, or cast iron skillet (preferred method for dark meat), preheat over medium-high heat.
-Coat with 2 T. canola oil.
+Coat with 2 Tablespoons canola oil.
 Grill the chicken in batches, turning occasionally until the internal temperature reaches 165°F on a thermometer and bits of caramelized fond have begun to cling to the outside of the chicken, 10 to 15 minutes.
-Add 1 - 2 T. oil to your grilling surface between batches.
+Add 1 - 2 Tablespoons oil to your grilling surface between batches.

 - Remove to a cutting board and chop into small pieces.
 Season to taste with salt.
 Serve on tortillas or in bowls with additional toppings as desired.